Irreligion: 1981–2019

-In a study of religious trends in 49 countries from 1981 to 2019, Inglehart and Norris found an overall increase in religiosity from 1981 to 2007.
+In a study of religious trends in 49 countries (they contained 60 percent of the world’s population) from 1981 to 2007, Inglehart and Norris found an overall, but not universal, increase in religiosity.
 Respondents in 33 of 49 countries rated themselves higher on a scale from one to ten when asked how important God was in their lives.
-This increase occurred in most former communist and developing countries, but also in some high-income countries.
+This increase occurred in most former communist and developing countries.
+Most high-income countries became less religious.
 A sharp reversal of the global trend occurred from 2007 to 2019, when 43 out of 49 countries studied became less religious.
 This reversal appeared across most of the world.
+The decline in belief was not confined to high-income countries and appeared across most of the world.
+In virtually every high-income country, religion has continued to decline.
+At the same time, many poor countries, together with most of the former communist states, have also become less religious.
+From 2007 to 2019, only five countries became more religious, whereas the vast majority of the countries studied moved in the opposite direction.
+India is the most important exception to the general pattern of declining religiosity.
 The United States was a dramatic example of declining religiosity – with the mean rating of importance of religion dropping from 8.2 to 4.6 – while India was a major exception.
 Research in 1989 recorded disparities in religious adherence for different faith groups, with people from Christian and tribal traditions leaving religion at a greater rate than those from Muslim, Hindu, or Buddhist faiths.

 Inglehart and Norris speculate that the decline in religiosity comes from a decline in the social need for traditional gender and sexual norms, ("virtually all world religions instilled" pro-fertility norms such as "producing as many children as possible and discouraged divorce, abortion, homosexuality, contraception, and any sexual behavior not linked to reproduction" in their adherents for centuries) as life expectancy rose and infant mortality dropped.
 They also argue that the idea that religion was necessary to prevent a collapse of social cohesion and public morality was belied by lower levels of corruption and murder in less religious countries.
 They argue that both of these trends are based on the theory that as societies develop, survival becomes more secure: starvation, once pervasive, becomes uncommon; life expectancy increases; murder and other forms of violence diminish.
 As this level of security rises, there is less social/economic need for the high birthrates that religion encourages and less emotional need for the comfort of religious belief.
 Change in acceptance of "divorce, abortion, and homosexuality" has been measured by the World Values Survey and shown to have grown throughout the world outside of Muslim-majority countries.
+Several very comprehensive surveys in the Middle East and Iran have come to similar conclusions: there is an increase in secularization and growing calls for reforms in religious political institutions.